Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: 1 round
 Your tongue slithers out to taste the air.
 Make a WIS (Perception) check with advantage.
-You learn the creature type and exact location of each creature within range whose challenge rating (or level, if it doesn’t have a challenge rating) is less than or equal to your result.
+You learn the creature type and exact location of each creature within range whose challenge rating (or level, if it doesn't have a challenge rating) is less than or equal to your result.
 Until the end of your next turn, each affected creature cannot be Hidden from you, and you ignore the effects of Invisibility on that creature.
 - **Classes**: Druid, Ranger, Sorcerer
 *(Source: CS)*